Top of the page

 A dry powder inhaler lets you breathe medicine into your lungs quickly.
 Inhaled medicine works faster than the same medicine in a pill.
 An inhaler lets you take less medicine than you would need if you took it as a pill.

 A dry powder inhaler delivers medicine in the form of a fine powder.
-Dry powder inhalers are breath-activated.
-This means when you breathe in through the inhaler, the inhaler releases medicine into your lungs.
+Dry powder inhalers are activated by breathing.
+When you breathe in through the inhaler, the inhaler puts medicine into your lungs.

 Dry powder inhalers come in different shapes and sizes.
 For some, you need to add the medicine to the inhaler each time you use it.
-Other dry powder inhalers come with a supply of medicine already in them.
-But for these, you will need to "load" each dose of medicine each time you use it.
+Some come with a supply of medicine already in them.
+For these, you'll need to "load" each dose of medicine each time you use it.
 How you load a dose depends on the type of inhaler you have.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter D299 in the search box to learn more about "Using a Dry Powder Inhaler: Care Instructions".

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine